 What Should You Do?

-- Don’t click ANY links in such messages.
+- Don’t click ANY links in such messages or emails.
 Instead, log in as normal, navigate to your page, and check your Page Quality.
 It should say “good” & “no violations”.

 - Mark messages in private messenger as “spam” and delete them.
-Ignore emails.
+Ignore or report emails as spam.
 Report as “spam” and “block” any pages or commentators that leave spammy messages tagging your page.

 - Familiarize yourself with Facebook Community Standards so you don’t inadvertently post anything on your page that could cause a legitimate issue with your page getting disabled.